MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

    - Data type for image name: **string**
    - Access: **Read and write**

-10. Add another **image** property to the **Butterfly** model class and store the MIME type of image by using the following information:
+10. Add another **image** properties to the **Butterfly** model class and store the MIME type of image by using the following information:

      - Scope: **public**
      - Property names: **PhotoFile**, **ImageMimeType**